-(u) Upcoming Accounting Pronouncements
+(s) Upcoming Accounting Pronouncements

-The FASB issued ASU No. 2016-02, Leases (Topic 842).
+The FASB issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 This guidance is designated to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing agreements.
-The ASU was amended and the new effective date for Medical Teams begins the year after December 31, 2021.
+The ASU was amended and the new effective date for Medical Teams will be for the year ending September 30, 2023.

-(v) Liquidity and Availability of Resources
+(t) Liquidity and Availability of Resources

-For the purposes of analyzing resources available to meet general expenditures over a twelve-month period, all expenditures related to its ongoing activities of providing health care services to individuals globally as well as the conduct of activities to support those services operations to be general expenditures.
+For the purposes of analyzing resources available to meet general expenditures over a 12-month period, all expenditures related to its ongoing activities of providing healthcare services to individuals globally as well as the conduct of activities to support those services operations to be general expenditures.
 Medical Teams manages its liquidity and reserves following three guiding principles: operating within a prudent range of financial soundness and stability, maintaining adequate liquid assets to fund near-term operating needs, and maintaining sufficient reserves to provide a reasonable assurance that all of its obligations will be discharged.

-At September 30, Medical Team's financial assets, reduced by amounts not available for general expenditures within one year, comprise the following:
+At September 30, Medical Teams' financial assets, reduced by amounts not available for general expenditures within one year, comprise the following:

-2020 2019
+2021 2020

-Cash and cash equivalents \$ 14,669,175 5,815,417
+Cash and cash equivalents \$ 6,395,563 14,669,175

-Investments 2,781,389 2,517,271
+Investments 11,572,370 2,781,389

-Receivables and advances 2,546,990 14,085,111
+Receivables and advances 3,366,810 2,546,990

-Promises to give, net 8,064,965
+Promises to give, net 6,570,710 8,064,965

-28,062,519 22,417,799
+27,905,453 28,062,519

-Less board designated funds (881,169)

-Less donor restricted funds (8,533,716) (9,701,492)
+Less donor-restricted funds (9,281,979) (8,533,716)

-Financial assets available for general expenditure within one year \$ 19,528,803 11,835,138
+Financial assets available for general expenditure within one year \$ 18,623,474 19,528,803

-As noted in note 8, Medical Teams has access to a line of credit up to \$500,000 that could be drawn on in the event additional liquid financial assets were needed for operations
+As noted in note 8, Medical Teams has access to a line of credit up to \$500,000 that could be drawn on in the event additional liquid financial assets were needed for operations.

-(w) Concentrations
+(u) Concentrations

+During the year ended September 30, 2021, Medical Teams received approximately 14% of total revenue from one donor.
 During the year ended September 30, 2020, Medical Teams received approximately 13% of total revenue from one donor.
-During the year ended September 30, 2019, Medical Teams received approximately 11% of total revenue from one donor.